 While permanent residents can be subject to a deportation order for committing certain criminal offences under section 200, they will typically be subject to the removal process and have their visas cancelled under section 501 of the Migration Act for failing the character test.

-When is a person an unlawful non-citizen?
+What is an unlawful non-citizen?

 Any person in Australia who is not an Australian citizen and who holds a visa that is in effect is considered a ‘lawful non-citizen’ (see s13).
 Section 14 provides that any non-citizen in Australia who does not meet the definition of being a lawful non-citizen is an ‘unlawful non-citizen‘.